 - Focus on the Brand, Not the Channel - As the Forrester Report: “Retailers are Starting to Reap the Rewards of Omnichannel Commerce” notes, “Customers believe they are engaging with one unified brand or organization, regardless of the various touchpoints that they use.
 This means retailers must ensure the continuity of information and resources across digital and store touchpoints — or risk losing customers to competitors that do.”
 Brands need to provide a consistent identity across channels with messages that resonate with the customer, regardless of platform.

 - More Devices for One Purchase - Customers are frequently beginning their journey on one device and making a purchase on another.
-However, many retailers are struggling to address this element of the customer journey, with 25 to 50 percent of cross-device interactions being unaccounted for.
+However, many retailers are struggling to address this element of the customer journey, as it can be difficult to account for all cross-device interactions.
 Failing to account for this shift in trends could drastically impact your bottom line and media spend optimization efforts.

-- Multiple Channels Mean Better Customers - When tracked correctly, customers who visit your site across multiple devices tend to be better customers.
-Their product view rate is close to 90 percent (as compared to 58 percent) and their average order value is $130 (as compared to $115).
+- Multiple Channels Mean Better Customers - When tracked correctly, customers who visit your site across multiple devices tend to be better customers and spend an average of three to four times more than customers who only interact with a single channel.